On the size of the singular set of minimizing harmonic maps: Boundary regularity for smooth and singular boundary data in W(1,n-1)

 \subsection{Uniform boundary regularity for constant boundary data}

-The first step is uniform boundary regularity for constant boundary data, see \cite[Theorem 1.10]{AlmgrenLieb1988}. \begin{theorem}[Boundary regularity] There exists a uniform constant $\lambda > 0$ such that the following holds: Let $u\in W^{1,2}(\B^3_+,\S^2)$ be a minimizer and assume that $\varphi = u\Big |_{T_1}$ is constant.
-Then $u$ is real analytic in the region
+The first step is uniform boundary regularity for constant boundary data, see \cite[Theorem 1.10]{AlmgrenLieb1988}. \begin{theorem}[Boundary regularity] Assume $\pi_1(\n)$ is finite.
+There exists a uniform constant $\lambda > 0$ such that the following holds: Let $u\in W^{1,2}(\B^+_1(0),\n)$ be a minimizer.
+Moreover, assume that $\varphi = u\Big |_{T_1}$ is constant.
+Then $u$ is smooth in

 \end{theorem}